- Active citizenship

 EU Funding Goals

-Programmes like Erasmus+ offer opportunities to develop training content and innovative new approaches and techniques to build the capacity of the sector and help them stay up to date with current best practice.
-We are interested in a wide range of training topics that could strengthen our sector.
+- Opportunities to develop training content and innovative new approaches and techniquesto build the capacity of the sector and to help our members stay up to date with current best practice.

 Research & Engagement